dingogap/04-Web-APIs-Code-Quiz/README.md

 ## Thinking Process & Structure
 I've used snippets of JS in websites I've built in the past but not really understood what was happening.

-I took this Challenge as an opportunity to to develop my knowledge of the Web APIs and the DOM and decided to use JavaScript to build and run the entire quiz.
+I took this Challenge as an opportunity to develop my knowledge of the Web APIs and the DOM and decided to use JavaScript to build and run the entire quiz.
 It would be a chance to do more with JavaScript and explore its functionality and really see how it works.

 The entire quiz, including the HTML, is built and constructed in Javascript.
 I had to do the analysis first to know what would be required and then build the layout in HTML.
 Once that was done I could work out how to implement the quiz in JavaScript.